KostasChou/CoffeeShopElaKaiPou/README.md

  - The Owner of the Coffee Shop can customize (CRUD operations) the products they sell.
  - There is an internal real time communication between customers (whether they have registered as users or not) and admins.
 ---

+## Installation

+1. Clone this repository to your local system.
+2. Open the `KinoProjectApp.sln` with Visual Studio.
+3. Build and run the project.

 The project Instructions provided by the bootcamp's instructor are shown below:

 ```